Particular/docs.particular.net/nservicebus/messaging/file-based-routing.md

 ## Configuration

-The following code
+To configure NServiceBus to use endpoint instance mapping from a file, use the following config

 snippet:Routing-FileBased-Config

-tells NServiceBus to use the file-based instance mapping.
-This is different from V5 approach where all the routing information was present in the config file.
-Here, only the mapping between endpoints and their instances is in the config file.
-The mapping between message types and their destination endpoints is still in code.
-This separation is meant to support responsibility division between developers and operations as described [here](/nservicebus/messaging/routing.md) e.g. preventing accidental change of message-to-endpoint mapping.
+Notice how type mapping is still specified in code via `RouteToEndpoint` calls.
+This is different from V5 approach where all the routing information was present inside the config file.
+In V6 only the mapping between endpoints and their instances is in the file.
+This separation is meant to support responsibility division between developers and operations people as described [here](/nservicebus/messaging/routing.md) e.g. preventing accidental change of message-to-endpoint mappings.

 ## The file